carbon-design-system/carbon-labs/docs/developing.md

 ## Common tasks

-While working on Carbon for AI, here are some of the top-level tasks that you might want to run:
+While working on Carbon Labs, here are some of the top-level tasks that you might want to run:

 | Command                            | Usage                                                                                                       |